 - B136.
 One of the first requirements will involve the collection of evidence from named and identified witnesses.
 This will be in addition to documentary evidence associated with the incident from which the complaint has arisen. - B137.
-Where comparator evidence is required, considerations that may assist in making comparisons that help to establish whether the alleged behaviour would have happened 'but for' the complainant's gender, for example, include: - how any other officers or police staff members who were present behaved at the incident; - how other members of the public were treated at the same incident; - how this officer or police staff member has behaved in similar circumstances: - how this complainant has been treated at other similar incidents. - B138.
-The investigator may also ask how would a reasonable officer or police staff member with similar levels of training and experience have behaved in these circumstances?
+Where comparator evidence is required, considerations that may assist in making comparisons that help to establish whether the alleged behaviour would have happened 'but for' the complainant's gender, for example, include: - how any other officers or police staff members who were present behaved at the incident; - how other members of the public were treated at the same incident; - how this officer or police staff member has behaved in similar circumstances; - how this complainant has been treated at other similar incidents. - B138.
+The investigator may also ask how would a reasonable officer or police staff 195 Sections 20 and 21, Police Reform Act 2002 (as amended) and Regulation 11, Police (Complaints and Misconduct) Regulations 2004 member with similar levels of training and experience have behaved in these circumstances?
 If most would usually have done something quite different in the same circumstances, then the need for a convincing explanation becomes more pressing.